Meyniel's conjecture holds for random graphs: Sparse case

 vertices are reached at the end of this process, and so all the trees can grow by another factor of $(26/27-o(1)) d$.
 Hence, with all but negligible probability, we terminate the generation of each tree prematurely to get $(1+o(1)) d^{r+r'+1}/3$ leaves in each one.
 The desired property is obtained with $c_1=1/4$.

 Suppose now that $d^{r+r'+1} > n/9|U|$.
-We grow all the trees one by one, terminating the process prematurely once we reach $n/9|U|$ leaves in a given tree.
-(This time we might not finish this way.)
+We grow all the trees one by one, terminating the process for a given tree prematurely once we reach $n/9|U|$ leaves, at which point we move on to the next tree.
+(This time, the premature termination for a given tree is not necessarily likely, as we shall see below.)
 Since we will discover at most $(1+o(1)) n/9$ vertices during this final step, the number of vertices available is always at least

 Therefore, with all but negligible probability, for each tree we either stop the generation process prematurely to get $(1+o(1)) n/9|U|$ leaves or form a set of leaves of cardinality at least

 The desired property is obtained with $c_1=1/4$ as in the previous case.
 In both cases, we put the leaves of $\tilde T(w)$ into $W(w)$, and the desired property for $W(w)$ ($w \in U \cap \hatU_0$) holds with $c_1 = 1/4$.